jclairelopez/APIs-in-R/README.md

 # APIs-in-R

-Some examples of packages in R to use APIs to pull and process data in various formatting
+Some examples of packages in R that use APIs to pull and process data in JSON formatting